Mutawakkil Kazi

 Mutawakkil Kazi was a Pakistani civil servant who served in BPS-22 grade as the Planning and Development Secretary of Pakistan and Chief Secretary Sindh.
-He also served as Cabinet Secretary of Pakistan for a very brief period as his tenure was cut short after the 1999 coup and he was transferred by General Pervez Musharraf.
+He also served as Cabinet Secretary of Pakistan for a very brief period as his tenure was cut short after the 1999 military coup and he was transferred by the military dictator General Pervez Musharraf.

 Education

 He gained his master's degree in economics from the Williams College, US, in 1974, and his doctorate in economics from the Boston University in 1985.